Cesarbautista10/CH55x_SDCC_Examples/README.md

 ## Requirements

-- Proficiency in Python (Package Installation and Environments)
+- Python (Package Installation and Environments)
 - Utilization of Operating System Controllers
 - Understanding of Basic Electronics